 Nottingham

 § This page gives an overview of the Nottingham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Nottingham is a historic city on the River Trent, famed for its links to Robin Hood and the medieval Nottingham Castle, which overlooks the city from Castle Rock.
 The Lace Market area reflects its industrial past, while caves beneath the city form a unique network of heritage attractions.
 Nottingham also has a vibrant cultural and student scene, with theatres, galleries, and sports venues.
 Green spaces such as Wollaton Hall and Deer Park and the Arboretum provide contrast to the bustling city centre.
 Its combination of legend, history, and modern vibrancy makes it one of the most distinctive cities in the Midlands.

-The administrative boundary of Nottingham can be viewed on OpenStreetMap: District Boundary of Nottingham.
+The administrative boundary of Nottingham can also be viewed on OpenStreetMap: District Boundary of Nottingham.

 Key Facts about Nottingham